-In order to understand the pervasive social, psychologic, and cultural impact of the Internet on the lives of individuals, it is important to obtain a brief glimpse of Internet and digital technology usage and consumption.
-In 2016 in the United States, it was estimated that 81% of households had Internet access [65].
+In order to understand the pervasive social, psychological, and cultural impact of the Internet on the lives of individuals, it is important to obtain a brief glimpse of Internet and digital technology usage and consumption.
+In 2018 in the United States, it was estimated that 85.3% of households had an Internet subscription [78].
 In a 2018 study conducted by the Pew Research Center with adults 18 years of age and older, 89% reported Internet use, compared with 52% in 2000 and 76% in 2010 [8].
-An estimated 73% of households in the U.S. had broadband Internet [8].
-Individuals 18 to 29 years of age are the most likely to utilize the Internet (98%), while adults 65 years of age and older are the least likely (66%) [8].
+However, as of 2021, an estimated 77% of households in the U.S. had broadband Internet [8].
+Individuals 18 to 29 years of age are the most likely to utilize the Internet (98%), while adults 65 years of age and older are the least likely (75%) [8].
 There is no doubt that Internet technology has become a ubiquitous part of the American landscape.
 Although data published in the last several years is among the most current, the Internet landscape changes so rapidly that obtaining accurate data is nearly impossible.